 Available-for-sale financial assets are non-derivative financial assets that are designated as available for sale or are not classified as loans and receivables, held-to-maturity investments or at fair value through profit or loss.
-Available-for-sale financial assets include quoted and unquoted equity and debt instruments.
+Available-for-sale financial assets include quoted and unquoted equity and debt instruments that are not held-for-trading.